 Is your Flash Drive blinking Red?
 If yes, then it might be a bad sign for you.
 A single error in your USB Drive can wipe out your entire stored data.
-And in such case, any sudden change in the behaviour of your Drives can raise some serious concerns.
-One of such behaviour to be concerned about is the indicator light of your Flash Drive blinking red, or blinking abnormally.
+And in such cases, any sudden change in the behavior of your Drives can raise some serious concerns.
+One of such behavior to be concerned about is the indicator light of your Flash Drive blinking red, or blinking abnormally.

-So how to differentiate between the behaviours of the light on Flash Drives?
+So how to differentiate between the behaviors of the light on Flash Drives?

-Most of the times when your Flash Drive is blinking red or blinking abnormally, it goes undetected by your system.
+Most of the time when your Flash Drive is blinking red or blinking abnormally, it goes undetected by your system.
 Thus, you neither can transfer any data nor can access your Drive through the PC.
-So, to get your Drive working again, you need to fix External Drive blinking but not working or not getting detected issue.
+So, to get your Drive working again, you need to fix the External Drive blinking but not working or not getting detected issues.

 It's not always your Drive's fault.
 Sometimes when your Drive is showing a red light or is not working properly, it might be an issue with the USB Port of your system to which the drive is plugged.

 So, you need to plug out the Flash Drive from a USB port it's plugged into, and then try another USB port.
 Plug your Flash Drive into another USB port of your system and see if it starts working properly or not.
 If it still doesn't work, you can try another USB port or can try to check your USB Flash Drive by connecting it to another system.